Arumugamthangavel/Arumugamthangavel/README.md

 - 🌱 I’m currently learning **Agentic AI for DevOps**

-- 👯 I’m looking for people who
+- 👯 I’m looking for ways to obtain more **knowledge** in this field

 - 🤝 I’m looking for help with **DevOps**